- ORANGE RESEARCH INC.

 |Transmitters can handle up to 5,000 psi|

 One differential pressure transmitter unit can be wired for either voltage or current output.
 Two wire for loop power (4-20mA) use offers more flexibility…there is no need to bring a separate power line to the unit.
 Installation time and costs are reduced.
-For voltage outputs (0-5 volt) 3-wire use is required.
+For voltage outputs (0-5 volt) 3 or 4-wire use is required.

 Our differential pressure transmitters can be configured with or without dials.
 Many times an easy-to-read gauge is a separate instrument to be specified.
 Our differential pressure transmitters have a gauge option which facilitates local and remote monitoring!
 Up to 6-inch dials are available, which can be read from over 75 feet away.